alimanfoo/lookseq/README.md

 cp config.js.demo config.js
 ```

-Test it works:

-Go to http://lookseq.local/ click on the "Test" sample group in the
+To test it works, go to http://lookseq.local/ click on the "Test"
-right-hand pane, select "Sample_1" - you should see a view of a
+sample group in the right-hand pane, select "Sample_1" - you should
-chromosome with a small amount of sequence data at the far
+see a view of a chromosome with a small amount of sequence data at the
-left.
+far left.
 Double-click to zoom in.

 To configure for your data, edit /opt/lookseq/cgi-bin/config.json.